apsalverda/apsalverda/README.md

 A simple tool to identify missing assets in content JSON.

 #### [ebird-hotspot-menu-bar-python](https://github.com/apsalverda/ebird-hotspot-menu-bar-python)
-A small app that displays a list of recent observations for a particular hotspot, using the eBird API.
+A small app that displays a list of recent observations for a particular hotspot, with live data from the eBird API.

 <!--
 **apsalverda/apsalverda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.